stackbuilders/tutorials/tutorials/haskell/mustache-templates/tutorial.md

 languages, including Haskell (there are several of them, actually).
-In this tutorial we will be using the [`stache`](https://hackage.haskell.org/package/stache) package developed by Stack Builders.
-We will show why this package seems to be clearer and easier to use than the others.
+In this tutorial we will be using the [`stache`](https://hackage.haskell.org/package/stache) package developed by Stack Builders and show why this package is clearer and easy to use.

 The tutorial should be comprehensible for Haskell beginners and does not assume knowledge of any advanced Haskell-concepts.

 ## Available libraries

-Let's list the libraries available to work with Mustache templates:
+Let's see which libraries are available to work with Mustache templates:

 * [`hastache`](https://hackage.haskell.org/package/hastache) is the oldest
   (first released in 2011) and now deprecated library in this list.
-Those who used the library will probably agree that it has not the clearest API where a lot of wrapping is necessary and even dictionaries are represented as wrapped functions.
+Those who used the library will probably agree that it has not the clearest API where a lot of wrapping is necessary and dictionaries are represented as wrapped functions.
 Generics can be used to alleviate the situation, using yet another wrapper called `mkGenericContext`.
-The library produces `ByteString`s.

 * [`mustache`](https://hackage.haskell.org/package/mustache) is the official
   successor of `hastache`, but it again makes simple things complex using